 Northern Ireland golf courses like Royal Portrush have hosted some of the world's greatest tournaments.
 Players like Rory McIlroy, Darren Clarke, and Graeme McDowell have taken the world by storm.
 Northern Ireland has always had an affinity with golf and between 1939 and 1945 was no different.

 Some of today’s stars of the game are as interested in the events as we are.
-In an interview with pupils from his former school, Rory McIlroy stated:

 It may come as a surprise but I also really started to get into history while I was at school.
 I found the projects about World War Two fascinating – perhaps when I get the time again, I could pick up where I left off.